farhannysf/corvex/README.md

-# corvex
+# Corvex
-My first exposure to programming in Python in 2013, developed a penetration testing application that exploits common vulnerability in jailbroken iOS 8.
+My first exposure to programming in Python in 2013, developed a penetration testing application that exploits common vulnerability in a jailbroken iOS 8.

+This repository is made recently for portfolio purpose.